 Don’t miss a thing, subscribe here to get recipes delivered to your inbox!

 - 2 cup raspberries frozen

-- 2 tbsp lime juice
+- 2 tablespoon pomegranate juice or lime juice

-- 2 tbsp pomegranate jewels
+- 2 tablespoon pomegranate jewels

-- 2 tbsp granola
+- 2 tablespoon granola